scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/multi-object_delete.rst

    </Deleted>
    </DeleteResult>

-In general, when a Multi-Object Delete request results in Zenko either adding a delete marker or removing a delete marker, the response returns the following elements:
+In general, when a Multi-Object Delete request results in XDM   either adding a delete marker or removing a delete marker, the response returns the following elements: